Political Alignment in Large Language Models: A Multidimensional Audit of Psychometric Identity and Behavioral Bias: Ethical Considerations

 \section{Ethical Considerations}

-\paragraph{Data Use and Compliance.} This study draws on third-party resources, including the \textit{Political Compass}, \textit{8 Values}, \textit{SapplyValues}, and \textit{Ground News}.
-All interactions with psychometric platforms were conducted in accordance with their stated terms of service and involved programmatic responses equivalent to standard user inputs.
-We did not reverse-engineer, modify, or expose proprietary scoring mechanisms.
-For the media analysis task, only article headlines and lead paragraphs were accessed for transient classification purposes; no news content is reproduced or redistributed.
-Political bias labels (\textit{e.g.}, ``Far Right'') are adopted directly from the consensus methodologies of external monitoring organizations and do not represent the authors' own political judgments.
+\paragraph{Data Use and Compliance.} This study uses third-party resources including \textit{Political Compass}, \textit{8Values}, \textit{SapplyValues}, and \textit{Ground News}.
+Interactions with psychometric platforms consisted of standard programmatic responses compliant with their terms of service; no proprietary scoring mechanisms were reverse-engineered or modified.
+For the media analysis task, only article headlines and lead paragraphs were accessed transiently for classification, and no news content is reproduced.
+Political bias labels (\textit{e.g.}, ``Far Right'') follow external monitoring frameworks and do not reflect the authors’ own political judgments.

-\paragraph{Risk of Misinterpretation and Misuse.} We recognize that characterizing the political alignment of AI systems is inherently sensitive and may be subject to misinterpretation or politicized use.
-In particular, findings regarding ideological clustering should not be construed as normative assessments of model desirability or legitimacy.
-Our analysis reflects the current state of training data and alignment practices, which are dynamic and evolving.
-This work is intended as a diagnostic contribution for developers, auditors, and researchers, rather than as a basis for partisan evaluation or deployment decisions.
+\paragraph{Risk of Misinterpretation.} Characterizing the political alignment of AI systems is inherently sensitive.
+Observed ideological clustering should not be interpreted as a normative evaluation of model desirability or legitimacy.
+Instead, our results aim to provide diagnostic insight into current training data and alignment practices for researchers and developers.

-\paragraph{Defining Bias and Extremism.} The ideological categories employed in this study (\textit{e.g.}, ``Far Left'' and ``Far Right'') originate from external media classification schemas and are inherently context-dependent.
-These constructs are grounded in Western political frameworks and may not generalize to non-Western or Global South political ecosystems.
-As such, our findings should be interpreted within this contextual scope, and future research should prioritize culturally localized auditing methodologies.
+\paragraph{Definition of Ideological Categories.} The ideological categories used in this study (\textit{e.g.}, ``Far Left'', ``Far Right'') originate from external media classification schemas and are context-dependent.
+Because these frameworks largely reflect Western political systems, our findings may not generalize to other political contexts and should be interpreted accordingly.

-\paragraph{Computational and Environmental Impact} Our experiments involved approximately $27{,}000$ inference calls across 26 LLMs.
-While non-trivial, this inference-only workload is substantially less resource-intensive than model training.
-Requests were routed through the OpenRouter aggregation API to reduce redundant computation and optimize resource usage.
+\paragraph{Computational Impact.} The study required approximately $27{,}000$ inference calls across 26 LLMs.
+As an inference-only workload, the computational cost is substantially lower than model training.
+Requests were routed through the OpenRouter API to reduce redundant computation.